Nichathan-Gaming/Pathfinder/README.md

 ## Privacy Policy

-I hereby state, to the best of my knowledge and belief, that this program only collects data from [Unity advertisements](https://docs.unity.com/ads/manual/GoogleDataSafety?fbclid=IwAR1vBVISRG3QhdrSSQ9ndmiK4hwV9xCBW-ffh2Lrn03Pm56qSxVHFihCPL0) and for the user profile.
+I hereby state, to the best of my knowledge and belief, that this program only collects data from [Unity advertisements](https://docs.unity.com/ads/manual/GoogleDataSafety?fbclid=IwAR1vBVISRG3QhdrSSQ9ndmiK4hwV9xCBW-ffh2Lrn03Pm56qSxVHFihCPL0).
 This app only collects advertisement data during advertisements and the data is only collected inside of the advertisement.
-The app itself does collect user data shown in the leaderboards such as your average move count for a match or the number of levels you completed in a timed match.
 To the best of my knowledge, this app does not collect data if the users device is not connected to the internet.

 ## License
 Nichathan Gaming Software License - Version 1.0 - February 3rd, 2023